soundpress/RulesOfNYC/docs/c02/index.rst

       (B) Each certificate of qualification holder participating in the oil removal process shall be provided with and use all safety and personal protective equipment required to safely conduct such process, including equipment required by United States Occupational Safety and Health Administration regulations; and

-      (C) If a single certificate of qualification holder is required by 6 RCNY § 606-01
+      (C) If a single certificate of qualification holder is required by R606-01
 										(c)(2), a telephone not requiring a coin to operate shall be immediately available to ensure immediate notification to the Department in the event of an emergency; or

-      (D) If two (2) certificate of qualification holders are required by 6 RCNY § 606-01
+      (D) If two (2) certificate of qualification holders are required by R606-01
 										(c)(2):

          (1) each certificate of qualification holder shall be equipped with a portable two-way radio or other approved means of communication between the two, and a telephone not requiring a coin to operate shall be immediately available to the certificate of qualification holder monitoring the oil removal process to ensure immediate notification to the Department in the event of an emergency.
 In the event of an emergency, the certificate of qualification holder monitoring the oil removal process shall make the required notification to the Department prior to rendering assistance;